sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/2_recruitment.md

 - get the farm running
 - offer house + farm plots to qualified H (theoretically "faculty")
   for "volunteer/ very cheap lease while you try",
-  ending in sale and settlement
+  ending in sale and settlement (preferably as local citizens)
 - attract students

 ### maThas